aishstha/100-days-of-code/log.md

 ### Day 12: September 7, 2020

 #### **Today's Progress**:
 1. **[Continued with The Complete JavaScript Course](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (1h):<br>In today's lesson I review DRY principle and its importance.
-I also learned what is and whem use a state variable.
+I also learned what is and when use a state variable.

 #### **What I learned**:
 * The importance of DRY.